fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 #### 9.4 Express

-Add express to your dependencies and create a HTTP GET endpoint <i>hello</i> that answers 'Hello Full Stack!'
+Add express to your dependencies and create an HTTP GET endpoint <i>hello</i> that answers 'Hello Full Stack!'

-The web app should be started with command <i>npm start</i> in production mode and <i>npm run dev</i> in development mode that should use <i>ts-node-dev</i> to run the app.
+The web app should be started with commands <i>npm start</i> in production mode and <i>npm run dev</i> in development mode.
+The latter should also use <i>ts-node-dev</i> to run the app.

 Replace also your existing <i>tsconfig.json</i> file with the  following content: